jccherry/MatrixGraphing/README.md

 Written in swift that allows for a Matrix of n x (n+1) to be reduced to REF and RREF

-Also includes functions for creating and printing the first quadrant of any linear or exponential mathematical function I know this part isn't practical, but I was bored and wanted to see if i could do it with Matrices
+Also includes functions for creating and printing the first quadrant of any linear or exponential mathematical function.
+I know this part isn't practical, but I was bored and wanted to see if i could do it with Matrices

 Sample output:
 ```